 I know you.
-You want to be a better dad.
+You want to be a better dad – the good father.
 But you’re exhausted trying to do it all.
 Could it be with all of your running around trying to be better—that you’re doing it for the wrong reasons?

 In this post, I’m suggesting yes.
 You could be trying to be a “better dad” for the wrong reasons.
 Your motivations might be jacked up—and this is killing you.
 Let me explain.

 “You may have to fight a battle more than once to win it.” —Margaret Thatcher

 Every dad I talk to wants to be a better dad.
 But why do you want to be a good dad?
 Between the statistics of father absence and the number of disengaged dads who are just “present” enough to pass the US Census Bureau survey, I see you.
 Something’s missing from your fatherhood?